 Dhirubhai started his first textile mill at Naroda, near Ahmedabad in 1966 and started the brand "Vimal".
 Dhirubhai Ambani is credited with having started the equity cult in India.
 With the passage of time, Dhirubhai diversified into petrochemicals and sectors like telecommunications, information technology, energy, power, retail, textiles, infrastructure services, capital markets, and logistics.

-.
-He had suffered another stroke in February 1986 which had paralyzed his right hand.
-He passed away on July 6, 2002.
+Dhirubhai Ambani had suffered another stroke in February 1986 which had paralyzed his right hand.
+He suffered a brain stroke on 24 June, 2002 and was admitted to the Breach Candy Hospital in Mumbai.
+He passed away on 6 July, 2002.
 On Dhirubhai Ambani's first death anniversary, the Union Government released a postage stamp in his memory.